God’s School of Life

 "Seek the Lord, if haply they might feel after Him, and find Him, though He be not far from everyone of us: for in Him we live, and move, and have our being" Acts 17:27-28 KJV

 What we see depends on where we live.
-The environment around us teaches us what is reality here in the world.
+The environment around us teaches us what reality is here in the world.
 God teaches reality in His spiritual kingdom of righteousness, peace, and joy so that He becomes our reality, where we truly live.
-The more we search for God, learning to draw from the spirit, seeking to understand His nature, focusing upon the world of His spirit, the more we are able to live in the higher realm of God-consciousness.
+The more we search for God, learning to draw from the spirit, seeking to understand His nature, focusing upon the world of His spirit, the more we can live in the higher realm of God-consciousness.

 The Lord has given us life, and this life is a training ground to become more and more like our heavenly Father.